lucianoojeda36/test-fridom-spa-typescript/README.md

 Initialize with Docker </h3>
  <br/>

- To simulate the correct funcionality of the project run it with docker commands to simulate the correct envarioment where the same was built</p>
+ To guarantee the correct funcionality of the project run it with docker commands to simulate the correct envarioment where the same was built</p>
  <p>Steps:</p>

 <p>1-git clone https://github.com/lucianoojeda36/test-fridom-spa-typescript.git</p>